All you need is three ingredients to make a batch of homemade baked tortilla chips. So much crunchier and heartier than the bagged kind!

 Now store-bought chips seem flimsy and inadequate next to these hearty, crispy wedges.
 The kids like them too!

 Variations: Before baking, brush the tortilla wedges with a combination of olive oil and fresh lime juice.
-Or sprinkle them with my homemade taco spice mix.
+Or sprinkle them with my homemade mild taco seasoning mix.

 - 5 small corn tortillas